Osteoarthritis and Cartilage Lesions

 - A locking or catching sensation in the joint

 These symptoms may improve with rest, but they will always return when you resume your normal activities.
-And, because osteoarthritis is a degenerative disease, the damage and symptoms will continue to worsen over time.
+And, because osteoarthritis is a degenerative disease, the damage and symptoms often continue to worsen over time.

 If our physiatrists suspect a cartilage problem is causing your symptoms, we will perform a full physical examination in order to obtain a diagnosis.
 We will begin by collecting detailed information about your symptoms, including their duration, severity and what activities seem to worsen them.
 From there, we will move the affected limb to test its mobility and evaluate the area for tenderness.